Meet the Board of Directors

-Section 1.01 Name.
+Section 1.01 Name

-The name of this non-profit corporation is Pride Community Center of North Central Florida (hereinafter referred to as “Community Center”).
+The name of this non-profit corporation is Pride Community Center of North Central Florida (hereinafter referred to as “Pride Center”).

 Article II – Purpose and Mission Statement

-Section 2.01 Purpose.
+Section 2.01 Purpose

-Section 2.02 Mission Statement.
+Section 2.02 Mission Statement

 Article III – Membership

-Section 3.01 Qualification.
+Section 3.01 Qualification

-Any person shall become a member who:
+Any person shall become an active member who: